DODOEX/docs/docs/pmm.md

 **Crowdpooling**

-Crowdpooling is a portmanteau of “crowdsourcing” and “liquidity pools”, and this use case is an innovation on current asset issuance mechanics.
+Crowdpooling is a portmanteau of “crowdsourcing” and “liquidity pools”, and this use case is an innovation compared to current asset issuance mechanics.
 For a newly issued token,

-1. The platform does not allow token trading immediately upon launch; all sale participants will receive tokens (regardless of the amount they purchased or the timing of the purchase) at the same unit price
+1. The platform does not allow token trading immediately upon launch; all sale participants receive tokens (regardless of the amount they purchased or the timing of the purchase) at the same unit price.

-2. After the conclusion of the sale, token trading is enabled, and the remaining unsold tokens and liquidity collected from the last phase are used to construct a DODO Vending Machine
+2. After the conclusion of the sale, token trading is enabled, and the remaining unsold tokens and liquidity collected from the last phase are used to construct a DODO Vending Machine.

-We call this use case the [CrowdPooling](./crowdPooling).
+We call this use case [CrowdPooling](./crowdPooling).

 ## Use case5

 **Reversion to Traditional AMM**

 This use case ties into our aforementioned claim that PMM is essentially a generalization of AMMs.
-When
+When:

-- k is set to 1
+- k is set to 1.

-- Deposits/Withdrawals must be made in proportion to the currently pool ratio
+- Deposits/Withdrawals are made in proportion to the currently pool ratio.

 PMM behaves exactly the same as AMMs.